Signed in as:

 In the past 150 years or so, deathcare has become medicalized, having been a family and community event since pretty much forever.
 As a result, we have lost our knowledge of this natural and profound part of life.
 Because any talk of death is generally avoided until something happens, people often don’t know what their loved ones would want, or what their options are, or what the process can look like.

 My passion as a doula is to give this lost knowledge back to people.
-I believe one of the keys to having more peace around serious illness and death is information and conversation.
+I believe two of the keys to having more peace around serious illness and death are information and conversation.
 When folks have open, honest, informed, reality-based conversations with their loved ones early and often throughout their lives, much chaos can be avoided when a health challenge does arise.
 (It’s not too late to start!)
 Facing our fears and learning about them is how we dis-empower them.
 I love this quote from hospice nurse Barbara Karnes: “We can’t take away the sadness of death.
 However, talking about it actually alleviates unnecessary pain and stress - because knowledge reduces fear.”

 My goal is to help families experience as much healing, love and yes, even humor, as possible in their last years, months, and days together.
 Another favorite quote by Ram Dass: “We’re all just walking each other home.”
 It is truly an honor to serve in this way.